Donda: Criticism of DaBaby and Marilyn Manson

 Marilyn Manson's former partner Evan Rachel Wood, who had accused him of sexual assault, "seem[ed] to respond" to his inclusion on Donda a few hours after its release, according to NME's Daly.
 She did this by posting a video of her covering New Radicals' "You Get What You Give" to Instagram, quoting its title and encouraging recent alleged fellow survivors "who got slapped in the face" to not give up.
 Aaron Loose of Christianity Today slammed West's decision to work with Marilyn Manson and DaBaby as "an unforgivable insult to marginalised rap fans".
-O'Connor at The Independent criticized the presence of the former two, whom she describes as "two of music's most despised figures", finding their inclusion inexcusable.
-She condemned Universal Music for approving the album's release, noting that Marilyn Manson's appearance "speaks volumes of society's apathy towards rape survivors".
+Roisin O'Connor of The Independent criticized the presence of the former two, whom she describes as "two of music's most despised figures", finding their inclusion inexcusable.
+She condemned Universal Music Group for approving the album's release, noting that Marilyn Manson's appearance "speaks volumes of society's apathy towards rape survivors".

 Accolades

 On Complex's list of the best albums of 2021, Donda was placed sixth.
 Similarly, Time ranked the album at number seven on their list for the year.
 On Caramanica's list of the best albums of 2021, the deluxe edition was placed at number 10.
 Caramanica said it "lives at the intersection" of West's Yeezus and Jesus eras, commenting that the "scabrous, churning production that sets a chaotic mood" is accompanied by "moments of intense searching, gasps for air amid the unrest".
-Billboard placed it at number 39 on their "The 50 Best Albums of 2021: Staff List".
+Associated Press listed Donda as among the top 10 albums of the year.
+Billboard placed it at number 39 on their "The 50 Best Albums of 2021: Staff List", with Heran Mamo declaring that West confronts his inner demons and "yearns for mercy without two key women" in his mother and Kardashian.

 Donda was nominated for Album of the Year at the 2022 Grammy Awards, standing as one of the last two albums to be selected in the category.
 In the same ceremony, the album was nominated in the category of Best Rap Album.
 "Jail" and "Hurricane" won the awards of Best Rap Song and Best Melodic Rap Performance, respectively, at the 2022 Grammys.